The 2014 Blogroll

 “Planting plans effectively predict growth by the spacing they specify between plants, which includes the physical dimensions of growth in deciding how much space to allow.
 The planting plan uses predictions of mature size to determine appropriate spacings for plants when they are planted.
 The predictive model of growth used in the planting plan, which aims for a fixed future mature condition, denies the very thing that makes such an idea unique: growth.
 A landscape designer tends to see an outcome of growth that varies greatly from the original intention as a catastrophe”20

 While devising a planting plan will always be an exercise in best-guessing, it seems like another instance where simulations would be useful because the accuracy of our predictions can be improved by better taking natural variation into account.
-This is not to dismiss Julian’s suggestion that the careful hand of an expert gardener is needed to guide growth once the design is implemented, but that we should also enhance the designer’s ability to understand and evaluate the range of possibilities they set in play.
+This is not to dismiss Julian’s suggestion that the careful hand of an expert gardener is needed to guide growth once the design is implemented; but rather that we should also enhance the designer’s ability to understand and evaluate the range of possibilities they set in play.
 Including an element of constrained randomness into growth predictions would create a multitude of probabilistic futures instead of relying on a single fixed average.
 Including temporal elements into these predictions would help designers imagine how the non-mature state of the landscape would look.
 Using more detailed methods of visualisation could help them to explicitly understand and test — as James Rose did — how morphology and growth affect spatial qualities.
 Taken as a whole, these improvements could enable a design process would actually begin to become properly morphogenetic in both the biological and computational sense.
-Which is why I’ve (crudely) worked on this problem in the past and am currently revisiting and improving my attempts at a solution.
+Which is why I’ve (crudely) worked on this problem in the past and am currently revisiting and improving my attempts.

 This is all in service of saying that computation is one of the answers to the ultimate question of Julian’s thesis: “how can landscape architecture be practised to allow it to best manipulate its materials’ inherent capacity for change?”21